Roesh/java-graph-implementation/README.md

 # java-graph-implementation

-This reposiroty contains an implementation of an undirected graph using an adjacency matrix to store connections.
+This reposiroty contains an implementation of a directed graph using an adjacency matrix to store connections.

 The connections are stored in a 2D integer array.
 Node objects hold a single string as data and are stored in a separate nodes array.